davoe2000/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 		 davoe2000

 0. Write a function that concatenates two strings.

+1. Write a function that concatenates two strings.